 LASC Academic Senate represents faculty on academic and professional matters.
-It meets the second and fourth Tuesday of each month from 11:30 am to 1:00 pm via zoom.
+It meets the second and fourth Tuesday of each month from 11:30 am to 1:00 pm via zoom and in-person in the MPR.
 Elected representatives vote on matters that are taken directly to the college president for approval.